sunnypilot/sunnypilot/openpilot/tools/wgpu/README.md

 The first remote `carParams` packet can take up to 50 seconds.
-Stop either side with Ctrl+C. A host disconnect automatically stops remote publication and restores local `modeld` after a one-second timeout.
-Stop the device helper before changing branches or rebooting.
+Stop either side with Ctrl+C. A host disconnect automatically stops remote publication and restores local `modeld` after a one-second timeout; the device helper then stays running and waits for the next host session.
+Stop the device helper itself with Ctrl+C before changing branches or rebooting.

 While WGPU is active, model lag does not create an engagement-blocking alert.
 The mici onroad UI instead shows the active source (`LOCAL` or `WGPU`), remote model size (`SMALL` or `BIG`), and live model-frame age.
+The home GPU icon is gray while the device helper is ready and waiting, and green while a valid remote model is active.